rafi/apis/README.md

         'blogger' => MODPATH.'apis/blogger',
     ));

 Some services also have live demos and debuggers.
-To use them, check out the `demos` branch:
+To use them, install the [demo module](http://github.com/shadowhand/demo) and enable it:

-    > git checkout demos

-Enable the `demo` API module:

     Kohana::modules(array(
-        'api/demos' => MODPATH.'apis/demo',
+        'demo'      => MODPATH.'demo',
         'twitter'   => MODPATH.'apis/twitter',
         // ...
     ));

-Now the Twitter demo should be available at `http://example.com/twitter_demo`, if the base URL to your Kohana installation is `http://example.com/`.
+Now the Twitter demo should be available at `http://example.com/demos/twitter`, if the base URL to your Kohana installation is `http://example.com/`.